-Property Description code A string indicating a specific MessageId from the message registry.
-"Base.1.0.GeneralError" should be used only if there is no better message. message A human-readable error message corresponding to the message in the message registry. @Message.ExtendedInfo An array of message objects describing one or more error message(s).
+Property Description code A string indicating a specific MessageId from the message registry. message A human-readable error message corresponding to the message in the message registry. @Message.ExtendedInfo An array of message objects describing one or more error message(s).